Markovian bridges: Weak continuity and pathwise constructions: Construction and weak continuity of Markovian bridges

-We can extend the preceding reasoning by imposing the joint continuity of the density in all variables to obtain the joint weak continuity of bridge laws $\p_{\pse,\psep}^t$ in all variables. \end{proof}
+We can extend the preceding reasoning by imposing the joint continuity of the density in all variables to obtain the joint weak continuity of bridge laws $\mathbb{P}_{x,y}^t$ in all variables. \end{pf*}